objcio/articles/2014-05-01-interactive-animations.md

 It's super easy to get it to work, and it's pretty straightforward to create more complex animations.
 But the real power of it lies in the fact that it enables you to create truly interactive and interruptible animations as we have talked about before, because the animations it supports out of the box take the velocity as input.
 If you plan your interactions from the get go to be interruptible at any time, a framework like POP helps you to implement this in a way that animations always stay smooth.

+If you need more than what `POPSpringAnimation` and `POPDecayAnimation` can do out of the box, POP also comes with a `POPCustomAnimation` class, that basically is a convenient wrapper around display link to drive your own animation in a callback block that gets called on each animation tick.

 ## The Road Ahead

 With iOS 7's shift away from visual imitation of real world objects towards a stronger focus on the UI's behaviour, truly interactive animations are a great way to stand out.
 It's a way to extend the magic of the original iPhone's scrolling behaviour into every aspect of the interaction.
-Interactive animations are fulfilling the promise and increasingly the expectations of users that comes with touchscreen devices.
+To make this work it's important to consider those interactions early on in the design instead of just bolting on animations late in the development process.